lee-janice/nyc_school_funding/README.md

 ## Key findings

-- **Missingness in PTA reporting.** There is a substantial amount of missingness in the PTA fundraising data, which warrants further investigation.
+- **Missingness in PTA reporting.** There is a substantial amount of missingness in the PTA fundraising data, and the missingness is not random.
+This underreporting of PTA data warrants further investigation.
-- **Severe financial inequities.** PTA expenditure is extremely unequal and hyper-concentrated towards the top spenders.
+- **Severe financial inequities.** PTA expenditure is extremely unequal and hyper-concentrated.
+While median per-pupil spending is low, the top schools spend orders of magnitude more.
-- **Socioeconomic stratification.** Higher-need schools spend less in PTA funds.
-(Caveat: they also receive more in public funds.)
+- **Socioeconomic stratification.** Schools serving higher-need students receive and spend substantially less in PTA funds, reinforcing disparities in discretionary resources.
+(Caveat: higher-need schools receive more public funding.)
-- **Demographic stratification.** PTA expenditure is strongly stratified by race.
+- **Demographic stratification.** PTA expenditure is strongly stratified by race, with higher-spending schools serving disproportionately more White and Asian students.
-- **Increasing inequities.** Inequality is increasing over time.
+- **Increasing inequities.** The PTA expenditure gap between high- and low-economic need has widened over time, indicating growing inequality in private fundraising capacity.
-- **Data anomalies.** There are a substantial number of anomalies in the PTA fundraising data that warrant further investigation.
+- **Data anomalies.** PTA financial records contain notable inconsistencies (e.g., balance mismatches), particularly among higher-spending schools, raising concerns about data quality.

 ## Background